-Engineering Programs
+Engineering Programs Accreditation

-Accreditation

-The College of Engineering's bachelor of science programs in bioengineering, chemical engineering, civil engineering, computer science and engineering, electrical engineering, industrial engineering and mechanical engineering are accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone 410.347.7700.
-The program in computer science and engineering is also accredited by the Computing Accreditation Commission (CAC) of ABET.
+The College of Engineering's bachelor of science programs in bioengineering, chemical engineering, civil engineering, computer science and engineering, electrical engineering, and industrial engineering and mechanical engineering are accredited by the Engineering Accreditation Commission (EAC) of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, Telephone: 410.347.7700.
+The program in computer science and engineering also is accredited by the Computing Accreditation Commission (CAC) of ABET.